Helping Dementia Family Caregivers Make Confident Medical Decisions

 I'm Brittany Lamb, an emergency medicine physician, educator & advocate for dementia family caregivers.

-When your person with dementia is no longer able to make their own medical decisions, it will fall to you.
+When your person with dementia is no longer able to make their own medical decisions, decisions will still come.
+Choosing what’s best will fall to you.

-Good news is the medical issues that come up with dementia, chronic illnesses, and those we commonly develop (simply by aging) are predictable.
+Good news is the medical issues that come up with dementia, chronic illnesses, and those we commonly develop (simply by aging) are forseeable.

-Problem is, most caregivers I work with in the ER have not been educated about this reality or the choices they have in how things are treated.
+Problem is, most caregivers I work with in the ER have not been educated about this reality or in how things are commonly managed inside the healthcare system.

 Simply put, they do not have a plan.

-I could talk for hours about why it is not wise to wait until something happens to decide how you will make decisions for your person with dementia.
+I could talk for hours about why it is not wise to wait until something happens to consider what type of care is best for your person living with dementia.

 I see caregivers overwhelmed, paralyzed by fear and guilt.

-I know you are capable of making the best decision for your person when armed with the knowledge you need to do so.
+I know you are capable of making the best decisions for your person when armed with the knowledge you need to do so.

 Stop spending your time worrying about what is to come.
 Instead, become educated and informed.